FREQUENTLY ASKED QUESTIONS

 If you follow the steps recommended by a professional agency like LANES OVERSEAS, purchasing a home in Spain is 100% safe.
 At LANES OVERSEAS we always recommend contracting an independent legal advisor to check everything, and remember that hundreds of thousands of people have taken this step before you and are totally satisfied.

 LEGAL - DO I NEED A LEGAL ADVISOR?

 When buying a property it is not compulsory to contract the services of a lawyer or legal advisor.
-However, it is highly recommendable, especially for non-Spanish residents who may have different legislation in their countries of origin regarding purchasing property.
+However, it is highly recommendable, especially for foreign residents who may have different legislation in their countries of origin regarding purchasing property.